stracker-phil/obsidian-thoughtforge/README.md

 - [ ] Create your first journal note - hotkey `⌘ ⌥ O` or `Ctrl Alt O`

 **Finish onboarding**
+- [ ] Review and customize the templates to match your requirements
 - [ ] Eventually delete this file or replace it with your personal dashboard

 ## Core Features